NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/chipseeker/lab-ChIPseeker.rst

 	[1] 6389

-We have to do some data wrangling on this matirx to extract the rows of interest to us, i.e. rows corresponding to peaks which were NOT blacklisted.
+We have to do some data wrangling on this matrix to extract the rows of interest to us, i.e. rows corresponding to peaks which were NOT blacklisted.
 The code to do this is presented below.
 You may copy - paste it and you'll arrive at the correct object to continue working.
 If you would like to understand what's happening, you can inspect the objects created in each step using commands ``head``, ``nrow`` etc.

 .. code-block:: R